HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 Check how the Contained Buttons does not need any specification to be painted with the theme colors, and how the others just need to set the style to a Material Design Library Style.

 Note how the Outlined Button Style is set by a theme attribute called `materialButtonOutlinedStyle`.
-There is also a `borderlessButtonStyle` attribute for the text button, but as today the official Material Docs shows the snippet above.
+There is also a `borderlessButtonStyle` attribute for the text button, but as of today, the official Material Docs shows the snippet above.

 > There are many other theme attributes defined in the MD library, and updates in the official docs occur regularly.
 Is a good practice to review the docs while developing.

-Android engineers recommend to use the Material Design Components.
+Android engineers recommend using Material Design Components.
 If you want to read more about it, check this post from Nick Butcher: [We Recommend Material Design Components](https://medium.com/androiddevelopers/we-recommend-material-design-components-81e6d165c2dd)

 There are a couple of places where this can be more complicated than it looks, but most of the time you won't have problems.

 ## 5.1.
 Widget Customization
-In case you need to customize a wiget, start from the Base Material Widget and create a specific style for it.
+In case you need to customize a widget, start from the Base Material Widget, and create a specific style for it.

 As mentioned before in [4.1.1 Naming Styles](#411-naming-styles), name the styles with the `Widget.` prefix as best practice.